MicrosoftDocs/Viva/Viva/glint/setup/employee-raw-data-export.md

 > Reporting is aggregated for surveys with a minimum threshold of three (3) or more respondents.

 ## Configure raw survey response access
 Your organization may not want access to raw survey responses for every survey.
 This could be because of the data's sensitivity, employee privacy concerns, regulatory or contractual obligations (such as Works Council agreements), or other reasons.
-Your role as the Viva Glint admin provides permissions for you to configure them at your disc
+Your role as the Viva Glint admin provides permissions for you to configure them at your discretion.

-> [IMPORTANT]
+> [!IMPORTANT]
 > When setting up each Viva Glint program, the Viva Glint admin decides whether raw survey response exports will be available.
 Further, raw survey export does not need to be enabled for an employee to request their personal data.

 ## Admins can opt out of response exports